godha112/responsive-website-using-bootstrap/README.md

 # responsive-website-using-bootstrap
-A website that demonstrate how responsive websites behave according to the screen size
+A website that demonstrates how responsive websites behave according to the screen size